sdiehl/wiwinwlh/tutorial.md

 Finally Tagless
 ---------------

-Writing an evaluator for the lambda calculus can likewise also be modeled with a final interpeter and a Identity functor.
+Writing an evaluator for the lambda calculus can likewise be modeled with a final interpeter and an identity functor.

 ~~~~ {.haskell include="src/final.hs"}
 ~~~~